 When the company began in 1905, it designed and manufactured pressure canners (known at the time as “canner retorts”) for commercial canneries.
 The company, originally called Northwestern Steel and Iron Works, was a major producer of fifty-gallon capacity pressure canners.
 Subsequently, the company also began production of thirty-gallon canners for hotel use and soon thereafter developed ten-gallon models suitable for home canning.
 The company installed an aluminum foundry in 1915 for the specific purpose of manufacturing large-size pressure canners for home use.

-With its vast experience in manufacturing pressure canners and to more adequately meet the needs of the consumer, in 1939 the company created the first saucepan-style pressure cooker and gave it the brand name “Presto.”
+With its vast experience in manufacturing pressure canners and to more adequately meet the needs of the consumer, the company created the first saucepan-style pressure cooker in 1939 and gave it the brand name “Presto.”
 This revolutionary pressure cooker eliminated cumbersome lug nuts and clamps and, instead, featured a rotating cover with a simple gasket sealing design that is still being used in modern day pressure cookers.

 The “Presto” Pressure Cooker was introduced at the 1939 New York World’s Fair.
-It captured the attention of homemakers everywhere for saving time, vitamins, flavors, and fuel and the Presto® brand soon became synonymous with pressure cooking.
+It captured the attention of homemakers everywhere for saving time, vitamins, flavors, and fuel, and the Presto® brand soon became synonymous with pressure cooking.

 Consumer acceptance of the Presto® Pressure Cooker was so great, that by the end of 1941, it ranked among the largest producers of housewares dollar volume in leading stores throughout the country.